klaytn/klaytn-docs/docs/klaytn/why-klaytn.md

 As per this principle, Klaytn has been designed to meet the following requirements.

-### High performance
+### High Performance

 - Main chain should handle at least 4,000 TPS.
-- Immediate transaction finality with one-second block generation time.
+- Main chain should guarantee immediate transaction finality with one-second block generation time.
 - See [Consensus Mechanism].

-### Low cost
+### Low Cost

 - End-users should not be burdened with any higher transaction fee that is beyond the cost that the traditional systems require.
 - Transaction fee should be stable and be determined by the transaction complexity itself, not by surrounding factors.